iDigBio/spreadsheet-skills/00-intro.md

 ### Why aren't we teaching data analysis in spreadsheets

 - Data analysis in spreadsheets usually requires a lot of manual work.
 If you want to change a parameter or run an analyses with a new dataset, you usually have to redo everything by hand.
 (We do know that you can create macros, but see the next point.)
 - It is also difficult to track or reproduce statistical or plotting analyses done in spreadsheet programs when you want to go back to your work or someone asks for details of your analysis.
+- We envision spreadsheets as a way to view and rearrange data for use in other applications or databases to store the data.

 ### Spreadsheet programs